 I love Tulum’s laid-back and eco-friendly vibe.
 It’s also less crowded than Cancun and, along with nearby Playa del Carmen, is a big digital nomad hub.

-I hope this information has given you a little more insight into comparing Cancun vs. Tulum.
+I hope this post has given you insight into comparing Cancun vs. Tulum.
 Do you have questions about either of these destinations?
 Leave a comment and I’ll be happy to help.

-Alternatively, if you’ve already been to Cancun and/or Tulum, I’d love to hear your takeaways and any pros or cons that you’d add to this list.
+Alternatively, if you’ve already been to Cancun or Tulum, I’d love to hear your takeaways and any pros or cons that you’d add to this list.

 Psst!
 Are you also trying to decide between a trip to Playa del Carmen and Tulum?
 Check out my post on Tulum vs. Playa del Carmen and Playa del Carmen vs. Cancun.
 I’ve also written a guide on Cozumel vs. Cancun.